mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[crosstalk about ‘bah’ as an exclamation]*

 “You must be even more thoroughgoing.”
-That means, Setchō zen master says, you should have clear eyes.
+That means, Setchō Zen Master says, you should have clear eyes.
 Whatever you experience – enlightenment, delusion, whatever – it doesn’t make sense, so finally you should have clear eyes in order to make it alive in your daily living.
 And then, Engo says, you must be even more thoroughgoing.
 Watch out!
 What is that?
 Nothing to say.
 “Bah!”
 Forget it.

 All you have to do is: Sun Face Buddha, Moon Face Buddha.
 When the time comes to die, just to die.
 No extra excitement, no extra sadness or pleasure – nothing; just *there*.
 That is ‘Bah’.
 Do you understand?